Cellular and Molecular Mechanisms of Carcinogenesis

 Defining the molecular mechanisms that drive cell proliferation, differentiation, survival and genome maintenance

 Carcinogenesis refers to the multistep process by which cancer arises from normal cells and tissues.
 The overall goal of research in this area is to understand the basic mechanisms of carcinogenesis at the cellular and molecular levels, leading to new targets and strategies for cancer prevention and treatment.
-Areas under investigation in the Department of Molecular Carcinogenesis include:
+Areas under investigation in the Department of Epigenetics and Molecular Carcinogenesis include:

 - Genetic susceptibility to cancers

 - Genetic, epigenetic and gene expression alterations accompanying cancer initiation and progression

 - Cell signaling pathways involved in cancer induction and progression